DealRoom · Signal-Based Selling

 Did DealRoom need to replace their existing tools?

 No. They already owned HubSpot, Clay, Grata, Pitchbook, and LinkedIn Ads.
-The problem wasn't tool count — it was that none of them were wired together as a system.
+The problem wasn't tool count.
+It was that none of them were wired together as a system.
 We used what they had and added one integration (Fibbler) for LinkedIn ad scheduling and intent syncing.

 Can this approach work for a Series A or Series B company?

 Yes.
 The methodology scales down cleanly.
-If you have a BDR team, a defined ICP, and HubSpot or Salesforce, the same three moves apply — just with a smaller target account universe and a tighter rollout timeline.
+If you have a BDR team, a defined ICP, and HubSpot or Salesforce, the same three moves apply, just with a smaller target account universe and a tighter rollout timeline.

 Did the sales team push back on the new signal plays?